Dhanyaravi0903/TaskLists/README.md

-# 📋 Cross-Platform Todo Task Management App
+# 📋 Todo Task Management App

 A sleek, user-friendly Todo Task Manager built using *React Native (Expo)* for both Android and iOS.
 Users can authenticate via *Google Sign-In* and manage personal tasks with full CRUD operations.
 The app offers *offline support, smooth **animations*, and a polished, responsive UI.